MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSite.md

 PS XYZ:\> Set-CMSite -SecurityScopeAction AddMembership -SecurityScopeName "Scope22" -SiteName "CMSiteSystem"
 ```

-This command assigns a custom security scope named Scope22 to a System Center Configuration Manager site named CMSiteSystem.
+This command assigns a custom security scope named Scope22 to a Configuration Manager site named CMSiteSystem.

 ### Example 2: Remove a security scope for a site by using the site name
 ```
 PS XYZ:\> Set-CMSite -SecurityScopeAction RemoveMembership -SecurityScopeName "Scope22" -SiteName "CMSiteSystem"
 ```

-This command removes the custom security scope in the previous example from a System Center Configuration Manager site named CMSiteSystem.
+This command removes the custom security scope in the previous example from a Configuration Manager site named CMSiteSystem.

 ## PARAMETERS